Orlando Cancer Misdiagnosis Lawyer

 Call an Orlando Cancer Misdiagnosis Lawyer Today

-The average payout for medical malpractice in Florida is $242,000.
-A number of our medical malpractice verdicts have been several times that amount.
 We are client-focused and have extensive medical knowledge to evaluate your case and help you understand the compensation you are owed due to a cancer misdiagnosis.
 Contact an experienced Orlando cancer misdiagnosis lawyer or Fort Lauderdale cancer misdiagnosis lawyer at Haliczer Pettis & Schwamm, P.A. today.